Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 First stanza focuses entirely on the surfer, while the second stanza is a warning/push to send the surfer home, and the third stanza wraps it up explaining why the warning was given.
 ## Explain the following
 Stanza 1:
-Muscle of arm thrust down long muscle of water;
+i) Muscle of arm thrust down long muscle of water;
+This line is the poet talking about the surfer contending/pushing against the ocean, muscle for muscle by personifying the ocean, yet saying they are as 1
 Stanza 2:
-Turn home, the sun goes down; swimmer
+ii) Turn home, the sun goes down; swimmer, turn home iii) Last leaf of gold vanishes from the sea-curve Stanza 3: iv) For on the sand the grey-wolf
 ## My rewrite of the poem
 As I cast off into the blue;
 climbing against the waves, drifting through the spume,